 Again, don’t get me wrong, it’s working, it’s allowed us to scale to many thousands of nodes.
 And it’s not like we babysit the solution on daily basis.
 But it’s definitely not Infrastructure as Code.
 And there’s no way it’s going to scale us to the next 10x.

 We’re still running across 3 data centers, thousands of nodes.
 CNN, The Guardian, Time Inc, the Australian news.com.
 500 million users.
 250 billion recommendations.
 You get it.

 We’re just bringing up a new datacenter, replacing the oldest of the three.
 And in it, we’re rolling out a new network topology.
 It’s called a Clos Fabric, and it’s running BGP end-to-end.
 It’s based on a design created by Charles Clos for analog telephony switches, back in the 50’s.
 And on the somewhat more recent RFCs, authored by Facebook, that bring the concept to IP networks.

 In this setup, each node is connected to 2 top-of-rack switches, called leaves.
 And each leaf is connected to a bunch of end-of-row switches, called spines.
-But there’s no bonding here, and no backbone.
+But there’s no bonding here and no backbone.
 Instead, what glues this network together, is that fact that everything in it is a router.
 And I do mean everything – every switch, every server.
-They publish their IP addresses over all of their interfaces, essentially telling their neighbours, “Hi, I’m here, and you can reach me through these paths.”
-And since their neighbours are routers as well, they propagate that information.
+They publish their IP addresses over all of their interfaces, essentially telling their neighbors, “Hi, I’m here, and you can reach me through these paths.”
+And since their neighbors are routers as well, they propagate that information.

 Thus a map of all possible paths to all possible destinations is constructed, hop-by-hop, and held by each router in the network.
 Which, as I mentioned, is everyone.
 But it gets even better.